floraxinru/DataStory_global-abortion/README.md

 # DataStory_global-abortion

+#### *In-progress*:

-#### In-progress: Groundwork completed (Phase 0: find data, decide on scope, and write a pitch for the write-up for this project).
+Groundwork completed (Phase 0: find data, decide on scope, and write a pitch for the write-up for this project).
 A more concise version of this ReadMe would be updated upon project completion.

-Data Cleaning, Storytelling, Visualization project:
+#### Data Cleaning, Storytelling, Visualization project:
 ### *How do anti-abortion laws and regulations recently passed in certain US states compare with those from other countries around the world?*

 (Hint: it does not look good for the US.)